kanishkamakhija/Neighbourhood-map/README.md

 * JQuery

 ### External APIs
-* Here an API of foursquare have been used to fetch the details of a location.
+* Here an API of foursquare has been used to fetch the details of a location.

 ## To Run